Keeping You Safe From COVID-19

 Wearing a fitness tracker or not is a very personal decision.
 There might be enough benefits that seniors decide to give it a try now and again.
 Senior home care providers can help aging adults remember to keep their devices charged and in a safe location when they’re not wearing them.

-If you or an aging loved one is considering senior home care in Apache Junction, AZ, please call the caring staff at Golden Heart Senior Care of Scottsdale at (480) 284-7360.
+If you or an aging loved one is considering senior home care in Scottsdale, AZ, please call the caring staff at Golden Heart Senior Care of Scottsdale at (480) 284-7360.
 We are here to help!